 Right as school let out for summer break, Denise and I received our first foster home placement.
 Although we were licensed since last October, we had only provided a few respite periods for another foster couple we know.
-This was the real deal, and the placement was for a sibling pair: a two-and-one-half year old girl and a fourteen month old boy.
+This placement was the real deal, a sibling pair: a 21/2 year old girl and a 14 month old boy.
 Ironically, we know their biological family indirectly, which creates some complications.
-The little girl has severe emotional disabilities, and we suspect she’s bipolar.
+The little girl has severe emotional disabilities, reactive attachment disorder they label it.
 Needless to say, this was a long, exhausting summer.
-I had not been fishing since Cold Spring at Wayne Kirch in early May.
+I had not been fishing since Cold Springs at Wayne Kirch in early May.
 I had wanted to go in June before the summer heat reached its apex, but I just couldn’t bring myself to leave Denise with these two children, both still in diapers and devoid of any appreciation and respect for boundaries.
 By the time September arrived I could not contain myself any longer, and so I planned a two-day overnight trip.

 With the sun setting I drove back to Ely and contemplated my next move.
 Honestly, I was disappointed with the wind playing havoc with my float tubing, and the water was very grayish, partly from rain run-off and partly due to the dying aquatic vegetation.
 The reservoir had a faint deathly smell to it as the water was experiencing a late-season turn over.
 I really did not want to go back to Illipah.
 When I woke on Saturday, I showered and walked over to the Silver State Restaurant for breakfast.
 The walk across Main Street felt like 45 degrees; it was very brisk.
 As I was eating breakfast I was watching the pine and poplar trees.
 There were swaying ever so gently, and the sky was clear and bright.
 I decided to run up to Cave Lake to try the fishing there.
 If it was slow I would simply pull out and head back to Vegas.